giasuddin/ESEM2017_OpinionValue/README.md

-# appendix for FSE 2017 submission "Opinion value analysis in API Reviews"
+# appendix for ESEM 2017 submission "Opinion value analysis in API Reviews"